tradle/bots/README.md

 Yadda yadda, the examples were fun, now how do I build my own bot?

-Implementing a basic strategy for a bot is simple.
+Implementing a basic strategy for a bot is easy.
 See [./lib/strategy](./lib/strategy) for examples.
 Here's the echo strategy, which echoes everything any given user says back to them (and boy, do users love it):

 ```js
 // ./lib/strategy/echo.js